Python NumPy delete() Function

 7.1 Using List to Delete Multiple Rows & Columns

-Using the list of values as an object parameter of numpy.divide() function we can delete Multiple columns or multiple rows at a time along with a specified axis.
+Using the list of values as an object parameter of numpy.divide() function you can delete Multiple columns or multiple rows at a time along with a specified axis.
 If you use the default axis it will give a flattened array.

 # Delete multiple rows